haxsaw/hikaru/README-core.rst

 `Full documentation at Read the Docs <https://hikaru.readthedocs.io/en/latest/index.html>`_

-``Hikaru`` is a collection of tools that allow you to work with Kubernetes resources from within Python in a variety of ways:
+Hikaru is a collection of tools that allow you to work with Kubernetes resources from within Python in a variety of ways:

-- ``Hikaru`` provides type-annotated classes that model all of the Kubernetes resources in Python and supports CRUD operations on those classes to manage their lifecycle in your Kubernetes cluster.
+- Hikaru provides type-annotated classes that model all of the Kubernetes resources in Python and supports CRUD operations on those classes to manage their lifecycle in your Kubernetes cluster.
-- ``Hikaru`` also provides tooling to shift formats for these objects, allowing you to turn K8s YAML into Python objects, JSON, or Python dicts, and vice-versa.
+- Hikaru also provides tooling to shift formats for these objects, allowing you to turn K8s YAML into Python objects, JSON, or Python dicts, and vice-versa.
 It can also generate Python source code for K8s objects loaded from non-Python sources.
-- ``Hikaru`` also supports a number of features that aid in the management of your objects such as searching for specific fields or diffing two instances of a K8s resource.
+- Hikaru also supports a number of features that aid in the management of your objects such as searching for specific fields or diffing two instances of a K8s resource.
-- ``Hikaru`` includes support for creating 'watches' on your objects, providing a means to monitor events on your provisioned K8s resources.
+- Hikaru includes support for creating 'watches' on your objects, providing a means to monitor events on your provisioned K8s resources.
-- ``Hikaru`` provides support for creation of CRDs which support all the above features such as CRUD operations and watches.
+- Hikaru provides support for creation of CRDs which support all the above features such as CRUD operations and watches.
-- Finally, ``Hikaru`` includes a facility to specify a collection of resources as an 'application', similar in spirit to a Helm chart, and provides the same CRUD, watch, and management capabilities on the entire application as it does on single resource objects (full format shifting support to come).
+- Finally, Hikaru includes a facility to specify a collection of resources as an 'application', similar in spirit to a Helm chart, and provides the same CRUD, watch, and management capabilities on the entire application as it does on single resource objects (full format shifting support to come).

-The ``hikaru-core`` package provides all the base machinery to support the above capabilities but does not include any of the Kubernetes model objects, nor does it include the support to generate Python source code from in-memory ``hikaru`` objects.
+The ``hikaru-core`` package provides all the base machinery to support the above capabilities but does not include any of the Kubernetes model objects, nor does it include the support to generate Python source code from in-memory Hikaru objects.

 - For model objects, install one of the ``hikaru-model-*`` packages.
 The ``hikaru-core`` package is is a requirement for all model packages, so you will automatically get ``hikaru-core`` when you install a model.
-You may install as many model releases into the same Python instance as you wish, but you will need to indicate to ``hikaru`` which release should be used when create objects from a cluster or other sources.
+You may install as many model releases into the same Python instance as you wish, but you will need to indicate to Hikaru which release should be used when create objects from a cluster or other sources.
 - For source code generation capabilities, you'll need to install the ``hikaru-codegen`` package.